stefanprodan/eks-contour-ingress/README.md

         role: controllers
 ```

-We use Kustomize patches so you don't have to modify the original manifests.
+We use Kustomize patches so we don't have to modify the original manifests.
+You can update the manifests by running
+`./scripts/update-manifests.sh`, this script downloads the latest cert-manager and Contour YAML and overrides the manifests in the repo.

 ### Install Flux